Using protoc Plugins

 Since JVM plugins work by internally bootstrapping a Java process per invocation, you can pass some extra options here.

-If you wish to provide some commandline arguments, you can provide the <jvmArgs>
+If you wish to provide some command line arguments, you can provide the <jvmArgs> parameter in each

 For example: